-In order to assess the effectiveness of the risk analysis referred to above, Electrolux conducts audits of suppliers in high and medium risk countries to evaluate supplier compliance with company standards, including forced and bonded labor in supply chains.
-In 2022, 306 (237) audits were conducted, of which [90] (41) were performed by third-party assurers and the rest by our own dedicated Responsible Sourcing auditors.
-Even though the pandemic eased in many regions in 2022, important players implemented lockdowns, which contributed to supply chain shortages and prolonged impact on businesses around the world.
-Given such conditions, we continued our monitoring and auditing processes and ran both on-site and remote supplier assessments.
-The audits are neither independent in that they are carried out by Electrolux Group, nor are they unannounced.
-Any finding of elements of forced labor puts the supplier in "Disqualified" status until the situation has been remedied, thereby preventing further sourcing assignments from this supplier.
-In 2022, there were 3 cases indirectly related to forced labor-related, mainly related to partially retaining worker compensations for future deductions (all 3 requested to be addressed).
-For information, in case of forced labor or modern slavery-related case is identified, the Responsible Sourcing team has processes in place to support suppliers throughout the remediation process, through training and dialogue.
+In order to assess the effectiveness of the risk analysis referred to above, Electrolux conducts audits of suppliers in high and medium risk countries to evaluate supplier compliance with company standards, including child, forced and bonded labor in supply chains.
+In 2023, 369 (306) audits were conducted, of which 114 (90) were performed by third-party assurers and the rest by our own dedicated Responsible Sourcing auditors.
+The audits are neither independent in that they are carried out by Electrolux, nor are they unannounced.
+Cases that fall within our "Zero tolerance" category for child, forced or bonded labor, puts the supplier in "Disqualified" status until the situation has been remedied, thereby preventing further sourcing assignments from this supplier.